AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 Read [Activate profiles and segments to streaming segment export destinations](/help/destinations/ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to this destination.

-Once the destination has been created, you will be shown the audience activation flow.
-The following walks through how to activate audiences using the Real-Time destination.
+Once the destination connection has been created, you can proceed to the audience activation flow.
+The following section walks through how to activate audiences using the Real-Time destination.

 ### Map attributes and identities {#map}